gofynd/fdk-client-swift/documentation/platform/THEME.md

 | body | ThemeReq | yes | Request body |

-Include a theme in an application's design.
+Add a theme to an application by providing the marketplace theme ID.

 *Returned Response:*